 The Company has focussed resources to evaluate a number of interesting opportunities which could complement Pancontinental's current portfolio of exploration assets.
 The Company is mindful that any new venture must be the right fit and add value for its shareholders.
+In addition, the impact of the project on climate change is also assessed.
 As such, Pancontinental is carefully assessing projects to select the most suitable for the Company.